-Notes forming part of financial statements as at and for the year ended March 31, 2019
+Notes forming part of financial statements as at and for the year ended March 31, 2020

-- 46 In the opinion of the Board of Directors, all current assets, loans and advances appearing in the balance sheet as at March 31, 2019 have a value on realization in the ordinary course of the Company's business at least equal to the amount at which they are stated in the Balance Sheet and no further provision is required to be made against the recoverability of these balances, other than already created in the financial statements - 47 Previous year's figures have been regrouped / reclassified to confirm to the current year's classification.
+- 45 In the opinion of the Board of Directors, all current assets, loans and advances appearing in the balance sheet as at March 31, 2020 have a value on realization in the ordinary course of the Company's business at least equal to the amount at which they are stated in the Balance Sheet and no further provision is required to be made against the recoverability of these balances, other than already created in the financial statements. - 46 The financial statements were approved for issue by the Board of Directors on August 26, 2020. - 47 Previous year's figures have been regrouped / reclassified to confirm to the current year's classification.